Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 If you choose an entrepreneur’s day project that is too challenging, you likely will be setting yourself up for a lot of work (that you might not have planned on doing)!

-Whatever you choose, try your best to pick something both simple and practical that will also make successful sales.
+Whatever you choose, try your best to pick something both simple and practical.

 Finding products that are easy enough for your child or tween (and you) to make while also being interesting enough for someone to purchase can be a challenge!